-Two dishes from the newlyweds!
+Two dishes from the newlyweds! (from Alexis)

 While in Kauai we first discovered poke (pronounced “po-keh”) at the Hanalei Dolphin restaurant in Hanalei Bay.
 Poke means to “to slice or cut” and is a popular appetizer or snack throughout the islands.
 I renamed the dish “deconstructed sushi” as it is essentially all of the familiar sushi ingredients: raw, fresh fish (usually tuna or whatever fresh fish is available) and sticky rice and sometimes avocado, Maui onions, seaweed and nut relish, seasoned with sesame oil and soy sauce.
 After I had my first first taste, I think I ordered this dish every time I saw it on a menu.